Jobless claims rise, but four-week average at two-month low

-U.S. pending home sales fall to lowest level in a year
+U.S. pending home sales fall 0.8 percent in March

-WASHINGTON (Reuters) - Contracts to buy previously owned U.S. homes dropped in January on a shortage of inventory in the Midwest and West regions, the National Association of Realtors said on Monday.
+WASHINGTON (Reuters) - Contracts to buy previously owned U.S. homes fell in March as a lack of properties for sale curbed activity, the National Association of Realtors said on Thursday.

 U.S. business spending likely gained momentum in first quarter

 WASHINGTON (Reuters) - New orders for U.S.-made capital goods rose less than expected in March, but a second straight monthly increase in shipments suggested business investment accelerated in the first quarter amid a recovering energy sector.

 Trump's plan to slash business taxes seen as 'guidepost' by congressional Republicans